Meredith’s studio design practice includes client work, pro-bono work, and experimental work that has been exhibited across the US.

 LIVD Vol. 15.2:

-LIVD is an experimental design publication that comes out annually.
-The publication is dedicated to the intersection of art, design, culture and how these influence lived experience.
+LIVD is an experimental design publication that is dedicated to the intersection of art, design, culture and how these influence lived experience.
 Created and designed by Meredith, the publication includes contributions from artists and designers from across the country.
-LIVD follows the model of early twentieth century experimental designers, as a publication that is meant to present and challenge ideas.
+LIVD follows the model of early twentieth century avant-garde publications, it is meant to present and challenge ideas.
 Articles range from academic to personal, from poetry to prose.
 Visit LIVD.in

 Purchase A Short Guide to Research (for Designers) on Amazon.
 Meredith also writes scholarly papers that are archived and accessible via the Portland State University Library.

-Meredith’s client work spans print, interaction, identity systems, and motion graphics for a number of notable clients.
-Commerical clients/projects include the University of Southern California, Lear Corporation, Cranbrook Academy of Art, Young & Rubicam, Deloitte, XM Radio, FIDM, The Henry Ford Museum & Walt Disney Imagineering.
-Pro-Bono projects include work for the Sudanese International Center for Peace & Diplomacy, and the Oregon Chapter of the ACLU.
+Meredith’s client work spans branding and identity, print, interaction, and motion graphics for a number of notable clients.
+Commerical projects include work for the University of Southern California, Chrysler, Lear Corporation, Cranbrook Academy of Art, Young & Rubicam, Deloitte, XM Radio, FIDM, The Henry Ford Museum and Walt Disney Imagineering.

 Graphics for courses Meredith teaches at Portland State.